arrow Products

 Two modern computers connected, with animated streams or glowing lines carrying documents, text snippets, and pages moving between them.

-The decision to replace a CMS and migrate to a new content management system is rarely made in haste and usually comes after numerous pain points and frustrations have boiled over to become damaging to a business.
+The decision to replace your content management system is rarely made in haste and usually comes after numerous pain points and frustrations have boiled over to become damaging to the business.

-At Glide Publishing Platform we've done countless content migrations, from national newspapers to tiny independent publishers, and have built up a crucial knowledge base in how to do it well and prep for success.
+At Glide Publishing Platform we've done countless content migrations, from national newspapers to small independent publishers, and have built up a crucial knowledge base in how to do it well.

-"For publishers that have been struggling with deteriorating CMS for a while, much of their archive can feel like a dusty basement full of who-knows-what.
-A good migration though assesses everything, cleans it up, and reassembles all the pieces to make it better than it was before.
+"For publishers that have been struggling with a deteriorating CMS for a while, much of their archive can feel like a dusty basement full of who-knows-what.
+A good migration though, assesses everything, cleans it up, and reassembles all the pieces to make it better than it was before."

 On the surface it sounds deceptively simple - move stuff from A to B - but they can be anything but simple.
 You might have to move and remap millions of pieces of data, where any break in a data chain will cause errors or breakages.

-• How do I move hundreds of thousands or millions of articles and images and keep track of everything in a completely new system?
+• How do I move our archive of articles and images and keep track of everything in a completely new system?

 • How can I use the migration to improve the usability of each article?

-• How do we make sure we don’t regress on SEO and search rankings the moment we flip the switch?
+• How do we make sure our SEO and search rankings don’t drop the moment we flip the switch?
 Can we in fact do better than we are now?

 • Can we keep our URL structure the same as it was before?
 Should we?

-• What do we do with a mountain of freeform tags that have built up in the old system?
+• What do we do with the mountain of freeform tags that have built up in the old system?
 Should we copy them or get rid of them?

 • Can we bring old content metadata up to the same level as the most recent?